ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

         type (a :: k) * (b :: k) :: k
         type FromInteger (a :: Integer) :: k

 This is accepted by GHC, but it provides an interface that leaves much to be desired.
-While it is not possible to write an instance for any of these type families outside of an instance of ``TNum k``, but there is nothing stopping the programmer for creating nonsensical uses of it.
+While it is not possible to write an instance for any of these type families independently of an instance for TNum k, there is nothing stopping the programmer from using these type families nonsensically.

 ::